 So, what are these sweet changes?
 Chicken meat is still the number one ingredient, followed by a healthy blend of complex carbohydrates.
 These carbs will give your elderly kitty a quick boost of energy.

-To make it even healthier, Hill’s Science beefed up its formula with a range of essential vitamins and minerals to further enhance the overall health and vitality of your pet.
+To make it even healthier, Hill’s Science beefed up its formula with a range of essential vitamins and minerals to further improve the overall health and vitality of your pet.

 All of Hill’s Science Diet formulas are designed without artificial flavors, colors, or preservatives.
 The company manufactures its foods only in the USA facilities.
 Their success in delivering delicious and healthy recipes are reflected by the immeasurable number of satisfied pet parents.